aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 After creating the data quality rule entity in Apache Atlas and data quality results in the metadata store, the data quality is accessible at the field.
 To propagate data quality results through the complete governance tree, currently there is a script required which can be called periodically.
-In a later version of Aurelius Atlas, all changes to data quality or the sovernance structures in Aurelius Atlas will also propagate data quality results.
+In a later version of Aurelius Atlas, all changes to data quality or the governance structures in Aurelius Atlas will also propagate data quality results.
 A description on how to setup the script and how to run it will follow shortly.